-To see if the Town will vote to raise and appropriate, or appropriate and transfer from available funds, the sum of Thirty-Two Thousand Dollars (\$32,000), or any other sum, to be added to any balance remaining from previous appropriations, to be expended by the Facility Manager, for the purpose of paying expenses related to the operation of the Town's public water supply systems; or take any action relative thereto.
+To see if the Town will vote to raise and appropriate the sum of Thirty-Two Thousand Dollars (\$32,000) to be added to any balance remaining from previous appropriations, to be expended by the Facility Manager, for the purpose of paying expenses related to the operation of the Town's public water supply systems; or take any action relative thereto.

-The Finance Committee XXX this article.
+The Finance Committee recommends approval of this article.
 Passage of this article increases expenditures.

 The Town has two public water systems, one for Town Hall, the other at Pompositticut Community Center.
 This money pays for monthly water testing of these systems.
+The balance in this account as of April 15, 2021 is \$279.58.